Frederick Taylor Pusey: Political career

 He served two terms in the Pennsylvania House of Representatives (1903–04 and 1905–06) representing Delaware County as a Republican.
 He did not run for re-election in 1906.

 In 1903 he introduced an "anti-cartoon" bill in the legislature.
 The bill would have made it illegal for publishers to print cartoons depicting politicians as animals.
 It was inspired by a series of cartoons depicting the 1902 candidate for governor, Samuel Pennypacker, as a parrot.
 The bill did not become law, but it inspired a whole new series of cartoons depicting politicians as vegetables and inanimate objects.

 Personal life

 In 1895, Pusey married Nellie Oglivie and together they had one child.

-He died September 6, 1936 in Philadelphia, and is buried in Cumberland Cemetery in Media, Pennsylvania.
+He died at Naval Hospital Philadelphia on September 6, 1936, and is buried in Cumberland Cemetery in Media, Pennsylvania.